 What is Medicare Part D?
 (Prescription Drug Coverage)

-Part D is optional, and provides prescription drug coverage from private insurance companies approved by Medicare.
-You do not enroll in this part through the Social Security office as with Parts A & B. Beneficiaries choose their prescription plan, which can be Original Medicare, some Medicare Cost Plans, some Medicare private-fee-for-service plans or Medicare Medical Savings Accounts Plans.
+Part D is optional and provides prescription drug coverage from private insurance companies approved by Medicare.
+You do not enroll in this part through the Social Security office as with Parts A & B. Beneficiaries choose their prescription plan, which can be Original Medicare, some Medicare Cost Plans, some Medicare private plans, or Medicare Medical Savings Accounts Plans.
 Plans vary in cost and drugs covered.
 You may not need Medicare Part D if you have Medicare Advantage (Part C).With Part D, you pay a monthly premium to the insurance carrier.
 In return, they give you significantly lower copays on your medicines than you would pay if you had no Part D insurance.

-What is a Medicare Supplemental Plan and Do I Need One?
+What is a Medicare Supplemental Plan, and Do I Need One?

 The answer is that you may need a supplemental plan, but you may not.
 In truth, no one is fully covered by the basic Medicare plan.
 Even with an Advantage plan, you will still have various fees to pay.
 How much you pay in fees depends on how often you need medical care.
 If you have a lot of extra expenses after Medicare pays its part, you are a good candidate for a Medicare supplement plan.
-Unfortunately you won’t know if you need it until you look at what the plans actually cover and compare it to the expenses leftover after Medicare is done covering you.
-You may not actually have a good idea if you need it or not until you have had Medicare for a few years.
+Unfortunately, you won’t know if you need it until you look at what the plans cover and compare it to the expenses left over after Medicare is done covering you.
+You may not have a good idea if you need it or not until you have had Medicare for a few years.

-Scam Alert: It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you’re switching back to Original Medicare.
+Scam Alert: It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan unless you’re switching back to Original Medicare.